ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket.md

 #delete the first part of the ticket (e.g. assignee) as these are used in the command
 ```
 #### Important Reminders
-* if it has the qa label should ahv echat with qa at the top
+* if it has the qa label should have chat with qa at the top
+  - [ ] discuss with QA

 ### create the issue (ticket)
 ```